-The Summer program is 4 weeks long and offers 6 credits (2 in Political Science, 2 in Sociology, and 2 in Spanish or Tsotsil (only for Fluent Spanish Speakers)
+The Autonomous University of Social Movements Study Abroad summer program is a 4 weeks long and offers 6 credits (2 in Political Science, 2 in Sociology, and 2 in Spanish or Tsotsil (only for Fluent Spanish Speakers).

-The programs utilize the modular system developed at the UAM - a student-centered pedagogy that emphasizes discussion, student presentations, group reflection, workshops with social actors on front-line struggles, and integration of theory with hands-on experience.
+The programs utilize the modular system developed at the UAM - a student-centered pedagogy that emphasizes discussion, student presentations, group reflection and workshops with social actors on front-line struggles, and integration of theory with hands-on experience.
 Professors are organizers/academics with years of firsthand experience in popular struggles in Mexico and the United States.
 Course work includes required readings, discussion-based classes, workshops, field trips, and site visits.

 Unique Research Opportunities in Mexico:

 Participatory research opportunities in Mexico for senior, masters, or doctoral theses.
 Work directly with community radio or indigenous movements in Chiapas, campesinos in Tlaxcala, urban housing movements in Mexico City, or barrio organizing in Ciudad Juarez.
 Individualized programs are tailored to fit different levels of Spanish language skills and research experience.
 Spring and Fall programs are 15 weeks, Summer programs last 8 weeks.
 Interested students should follow our normal application procedure in addition to submitting a 3-5 page research proposal in Spanish.

 Review Course Description for more information regarding course offerings.

 General Education Information for UAlbany Students

 Credits earned on this program will automatically satisfy the International Perspectives requirement.
 Three credits of foreign language study will satisfy the Foreign Language requirement.
 No additional approval is required for you to earn these general elective credits.